External beam radiation therapy

 - Video: What is radiation therapy?

-Most people diagnosed with thyroid cancer do not need external beam radiation therapy, but it may be recommended in particular circumstances.
-In a small number of cases, it may be given:
+Most thyroid cancer does not need EBRT, but it may be recommended in particular circumstances:

 - after surgery and RAI treatment if the cancer has not been completely removed or if there is a high risk of the cancer returning (recurrence)

-Before the treatment starts, you will have a planning session.
-The radiation therapist will take CT scans to work out the exact area to be treated, and may make small marks or tattoos on your skin.
+Before the treatment starts, the radiation therapist will take CT scans to work out the exact area to be treated, and may make small marks or tattoos on your skin.
 This ensures the same part of your body is targeted during each treatment session.

-Radiation therapy is usually given five days a week over several weeks.
-Treatment sessions usually take about 10 minutes, but it will take longer to position the machine correctly.
+EBRT is usually personalised.
+Most people will have treatment 5 days a week over a period of one to several weeks.
+However, treatment is different for everyone so this can vary, sometimes a lot.
+Treatment sessions usually take about 10 minutes, but it can take up to 30 minutes to position the machine correctly.

 Side effects of external beam radiation therapy

-Many people develop side effects during radiation therapy.
-Common side effects include feeling tired, difficulty swallowing, sore throat, dry mouth, and red, dry, itchy, sore or ulcerated skin.
-Most of these will disappear within a few weeks or months.
-Your treatment team can help you prevent or manage any side effects.
+Most side effects will disappear within a few weeks or months.
+Your treatment team can help you prevent or manage any side effects if they happen.

 Video: What is radiation therapy?